IdanRosenzweig/Networking-Framework/readme.md

 * vpn
 * onion network

-this project also contains implementation for my own protocol, called "endpoint multiplexing protocol" (EMP) which is an unbounded, port-like multiplexing protocol. this protocol provides an alternative to the limited TCP/UDP ports (only ~65000 possible ports), by using unbounded arrays of unsigned bytes.
+I also designed and implemented my own protocol called "endpoint multiplexing protocol" (EMP) which provides unbounded, efficient, port-like multiplexing functionality.
+It is an alternative to the limited TCP/UDP port range (only ~65000 distinct values), which uses unbounded arrays of unsigned bytes.

-# structure
+## structure

 | what                                                                                                    | docs file                                        |
 |---------------------------------------------------------------------------------------------------------|--------------------------------------------------|